zhong-j-yu/rekex/doc/UsersGuide.md

 Maybe we want to keep the datatype declaration clean, free of syntactic rules.
 Maybe the datatype is from 3rd party that we cannot modify.
-Maybe the datatype doesn't even have a class body -- primitive datatypes can be chosen to represent grammar symbols.
+Maybe the datatype doesn't even have a class body, such as primitive types and array types.

 Ctors for a datatype can be declared in a central *ctor catalog* instead

-    public class JsonCtors
+    public class CtorCatalog
     {
         public Member member(JsonString name, Colon colon, JsonValue value) {